mikesturm/ed/todaycard.md

-# Day 2 - Building Out
+# Level 2 - Building Out

-After day 1, your main focus will be around 3 things:
+After Level 1, you'll benefit from building out a minimal system around the daily card.

 1. Solidifying the habit of filling out the card each morning.
 2. Keeping track of the potential items that could go on a card for any given day.